Hidradenitis suppurativa: Experiences of people with HS

-HS can have a strong negative impact on people's life, physical and mental health.
-People with HS often feel stigmatised and embarrassed by their condition.
-Many try to hide the symptoms which can lead to impaired relationships and social isolation.
-A multidisciplinary approach by healthcare professionals, social support networks and psychological interventions can contribute to a better quality of life.
+HS can have a strong negative impact on people's lives, as well as physical and mental health.
+People with HS often feel stigmatized and embarrassed by their condition.
+Many try to hide the symptoms, which can lead to impaired relationships and social isolation.
+A multidisciplinary approach by healthcare professionals, social support networks, and psychological interventions can contribute to a better quality of life.

+Compared to other skin diseases, HS has one of the highest Dermatology Life Quality Index (DLQI) scores.